GIS (Geographical Information Systems) at Reed

 GIS support and more information

-If you have questions, comments, or suggestions about GIS at Reed, please contact Kristin Bott, Instructional Technologist for Quantitative Applications.
+If you have questions, comments, or suggestions about GIS at Reed, please contact Kristin Bott, associate director of instructional technology services.